Job Outlook & Salary: Certified Cardiographic Technician

 Duties and Responsibilities

-A Holter monitor test is similar to an EKG, but the leads are only placed on the chest, and the monitor is worn for 24 to 48 hours to get a better picture of the heart’s electrical activity.
+Here, the leads are only placed on the chest, and the monitor is worn for 24 to 48 hours to get a better picture of the heart’s electrical activity.

-Where Do Cardiographic Technicians Work?
+How Much Do Cardiographic Technicians Make?

 Coordination is Essential